Find Affordable College Courses

 On average, geology graduates from University of Akron Main Campus take out $24,266 in student loans while working on their Bachelor's Degree.

-Read full report on Geological & Earth Sciences at University of Akron Main Campus
+Full Geological & Earth Sciences at University of Akron Main Campus Report

-The in-demand bachelor’s degree programs at Kent State University at Kent helped the school earn the #5 place on this year’s ranking of the most popular geological and earth sciences schools in Ohio.
-Located in the suburb of Kent, Kent State is a public school with a very large student population.
+Out of the 28 schools in Ohio that were part of this year’s ranking, Kent State University at Kent landed the # 5 spot on the list.
+Located in the large suburb of Kent, Kent State is a public school with a very large student population.

 Of the 11 students majoring in geology at Kent State, 55% are male and 45% are female.

-Read full report on Geological & Earth Sciences at Kent State University at Kent
+Full Geological & Earth Sciences at Kent State University at Kent Report

-Ohio State University - Main Campus did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
-It came in at #6 on the list.
-Ohio State is a very large public school located in the large city of Columbus.
+Ohio State University - Main Campus ranked #6 on this year’s Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in Ohio list.
+Ohio State is a very large public school located in the city of Columbus.

 Of the 10 students majoring in geology at Ohio State, 60% are male and 40% are female.